LifeFone — Helpful Online Resources

 - Fall detection can be added to every plan

-- No online chat option
+- Online chat support option

 - Spouses are free, but couples need to share a mobile unit

-LifeFone offers multiple service options, most of which come equipped with their in-home unit.
+LifeFone offers multiple service options, most of which come equipped with their at-home unit.
 Extensive online resources allow you to choose a plan that’s right for you, but pricing that includes additional features may require you to contact a customer service representative to figure out exactly how much your plan is going to cost.